 Live vegan.
 Educate others.
 Start now, here’s how:

-The victimization that results in the consumption of animals is the most devaluing form of subjugation imaginable, as it involves cutting one’s victims into little pieces, swallowing them, physically turning them into shit and flushing them down toilets.
+The victimization that results in the consumption of animals is the most devaluing form of subjugation imaginable, as it involves paying someone to overpower and kill an individual (unless one does it oneself), then cutting one’s victims into little pieces, swallowing them, physically turning them into shit and flushing them down toilets.

 Calling someone a “piece of shit” is one thing, but nothing says “You have no value whatsoever” like turning another individual into actual shit.